 construction of the floor the machine is sitting on.
 The same shaker

 motor will produce somewhat different effects in different cabinets.

-Of all of these factors, there's one that we can easily control: the
+Of all of these factors, there's one that we can easily change: the

 speed of the motor.
 Once you have everything set up, you can

-fine-tune the effect by adjusting the motor speed up or down to
+fine-tune the effect by adjusting the motor speed up or down.

 There are two ways to control the motor speed: adjusting the voltage